Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Introduction

-In this study, we explore the impact of IMF sampling on the evolution of UFD analogs using cosmological zoom-in simulations of UFD analogs ($M_{\rm vir}\approx10^{8}\msun$) with enhanced resolution, characterized by a gas particle mass of $m_{\rm gas}\approx63\msun$.
-We specifically compare the unique properties of the simulated UFD analogs by employing three different IMF sampling techniques: the burst model, stochastic IMF sampling, and individual IMF sampling.
-In addition, we aim to evaluate how the cosmic metal enrichment histories of the simulated UFD analogs can vary depending on the chosen IMF sampling methods.
-The paper is organized as follows: In Section~\ref{sec:2}, we describe the numerical methodology used.
-In Section~\ref{sec:3}, we present and discuss the detailed simulation results, focusing on star formation and metal enrichment history, and compare our findings with other relevant studies in Section~\ref{sec:4}.
+In this study, we explore the combined impact of varied IMF sampling and corresponding SN feedback implementation on the evolution of UFD analogs using cosmological zoom-in simulations of UFD analogs ($M_{\rm vir}\approx10^{8}\msun$) with enhanced resolution, characterized by a gas particle mass of $m_{\rm gas}\approx63\msun$.
+We specifically compare the unique properties of the simulated UFD analogs employing three different IMF sampling and SN injection methods: the burst model, stochastic IMF sampling, and individual IMF sampling.
+Additionally, we examine how the cosmic metal enrichment histories of the UFD analogs vary depending on the chosen methods.
+The paper is organized as follows.
+In Section~\ref{sec:2}, we describe the numerical methodology used.
+In Section~\ref{sec:3}, we present and discuss the detailed simulation results, focusing on star formation and the history of metal enrichment, and compare our findings with other relevant studies in Section~\ref{sec:4}.
 The main conclusions of this work are summarized in Section~\ref{sec:5}.
 Unless otherwise stated, all distances are provided in physical (proper) units for consistency.